The lost language of newspapers

 F

-Filler – Short (one- or two-paragraph) stories sent to the composing room to fill a hole, in case the planned content fell short.
+Filler – Short (one- or two-paragraph) stories sent to the composing room to fill a hole, in case the planned content fell short, or to 'busy up' the page.

 Flong – A flexible, papier-mâché mould which takes an impression of the forme (the flat, metal page assembled by a compositor).
 From the flong, a semi-circular metal stereotype is cast, for use on the rotary press.